UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_command_line.md

 1. Using the flags you've seen so far, experiment to determine what order the flags have to be in.
-2. Create a command that lists all the contents of your 'Documents' folder in long format.
+2. Create a command that lists all the contents of your 'examples' folder in long format.

 #### One flag to rule them all {.exercise}